-The process will take between one and two hours, during an outpatient procedure at the Lakewood Ranch Medical Center.
+The process will take between one and two hours, during an outpatient procedure.
 To perform the surgery, an incision will be made across the underneath crease of the breast, or around the areola.
 From here, the surgeon will insert the predetermined size/shape/type implant desired.
 The incisions will then be closed with sutures.

 A Breast Augmentation Recovery: